datafeedr/datafeedr-api/readme.txt

 4. Account usage overview

 == Changelog ==

+= 1.2.16 - 2022/02/10 =
+* Replaced all occurrences of `DFRAPI_DOMAIN` with `'datafeedr-api'`.
+* Replaced references to ``'datafeedr-api/datafeedr-api.php'` with `DFRAPI_BASENAME`.
+* Removed `datafeedr-api-v2.php` file and related `Wuwei` code (which wasn't doing anything).
+* Moved all code from `datafeedr-api-v1.php` to the main `datafeedr-api.php` file.
+* Removed the `zanox_client.php` library and some code related to Zanox.
+* Updated Requirements in the readme file.
+* Added `Requires PHP: 7.4` to readme.txt header and plugin header.
+* Added new `register_activation_hook` to ensure that the Datafeedr API plugin cannot be activated at the Network level on Multisite installs.
+* Moved WordPress Version check to `register_activation_hook` instead of a regular action.

 = 1.2.15 - 2022/01/25 =
 * Fixed bug where `get_option( 'dfrapi_transient_whitelist', [] )` didn't always return an array.